 By the XII century, a modern architectural ensemble of the monastery had appeared.
 During his second voyage, Christopher Columbus named in honor of Montserrat Monastery an island in the Mali Antilles archipelago, now a British colony.

-In 1522, the pilgrimage to Montserrat was performed by the founder of the Jesuit order, Ignatius Loyola.
 In 1592, the consecration of a new cathedral, built in the Renaissance style with elements of the Gothic period, took place.
 The cathedral was large in size, especially considering that it was on a rocky cliff.
-In 1811 the monastery was set on fire and destroyed by the troops of Napoleon.
+In 1811 the monastery was set on fire and destroyed by the troops of Napoleon Bonaparte.

 From the original buildings, only the Romanesque portal of the cathedral and the remains of the Gothic chamber were preserved.
 For some time the Benedictine monastery was in ruins and desolation.
 In 1844, with the support of the Benedictine community and the Catalan population, the restoration of the monastery began, which took about a hundred years.

 In the XX century, Montserrat became the most tangible symbol of Catalonia and a support during the difficult time in its history.
-Only in the walls of the Cathedral of Montserrat during the time of the Franco dictatorship, were services and marriages held in the forbidden Catalan language.
+Only in the walls of the Cathedral of Montserrat during the time of the Francisco Franco dictatorship, were services and marriages held in the forbidden Catalan language.

 Cathedral (Basilica of the Virgin Mary of Montserrat)